evaisse/node-mongodb-rpc-batchs/README.md

 ## future plans

  - Allow running commands from web browser
- - task security through signature
+ - Task security through signature
- - request throttling
+ - Request throttling
- - server-level status & queue management
+ - Server-level status & queue management
- - pipe in the stdin
+ - Pipe in the stdin
+ - Reconnecting websockets
+ - have a look to socket-cluster which seems to scale better that this basic solution